vitorm04/docs.pt-br/docs/framework/unmanaged-api/metadata/imetadataemit-definecustomattribute-method.md

 #### <a name="parameters"></a>Parâmetros
  `tkObj`
- [in] O token para o item de proprietário.
+ [in] O token para o item do proprietário.

  `tkType`
  [in] O token que identifica o atributo personalizado.